 We are very lucky to have a strong team of experienced and committed teachers in the French department.
 The Head of department is Miss Brayle.
-Our classrooms are all equipped with interactive white boards and we have two additional rooms for speaking practices.
+Our classrooms are all equipped with interactive white boards, and we have one additional room for speaking practices.

 Our results at A level have traditionally been above national average.
 Our smaller class sizes enable us to tailor the teaching to individual students’ needs and offer additional support, particularly with regard to speaking practices.
-In year 12 our students can take part in an exchange programme in Brittany.
+In yr12 students are offered the opportunity to join other local schools in an exchange programme in Brittany.
 The examination board that we follow is AQA.

-French continue to be a popular option amongst our students.
+French continues to be a popular option amongst our students.
 We follow the AQA examination board and use the STUDIO textbook from yr9.
-Regular assessments are in line with the new GCSE requirements and there is a strong support programme in place for yr11.
+Regular assessments are in line with GCSE requirements and there is a strong support programme in place for yr11.

 In addition we recommend the following websites for extra vocabulary practice: